Working In Progress

 The systemic trap: the vampiric effect

-Steve Yegge named this in From IDEs to AI Agents: companies absorb every productivity gain you produce.
+Steve Yegge named this in From IDEs to AI Agents as the Vampiric Effect.
+The cognitive overload you start to experience as you try to keep these agents funning.
+And one concerning aspect is that companies absorb every productivity gain you produce.
 The baseline just moves up.
-You’re not 3x more productive and compensated accordingly — you’re just expected to produce 3x now.
-The HBR study corroborates it.
-This isn’t new.
-It happened with email, spreadsheets, and smartphones.
+You’re not 3x more productive and compensated accordingly -you’re just expected to produce 3x now.
+The HBR study corroborates that.
+It happened with emails and smartphones.
 AI is just faster and the extraction is harder to see.

 Here’s a useful mental model: each agent you run is a junior engineer who wants your attention.

-The people who get wrecked by this are the ones who treat AI agents like background processes.
+The people who get wrecked by this are the ones who think that AI agents are like background processes.
 They’re not.
 They require steering, review, judgment calls, and escalation handling.
 That’s real cognitive work.
 If you don’t design around it, the agents run you instead of the other way around.

 What I actually do

-I run agents in WezTerm.
-For notifications, I forked a ZeBar theme and added an “agent-deck” like feature — a silent visual indicator at the top of my screen that shows agent status without interrupting me.
-No pop-ups, no sounds.
+I run my agents in WezTerm which gives me the ability to split panes and use cli tools side by side.
+For notifications, I needed something that wouldn’t break my flow.
+I forked my current ZeBar theme of choice and added an “agent-deck” like feature.
+It adds a silent visual indicator at the top of my screen that shows agent status without interrupting me.
+No pop-ups, no sounds, no unwanted context switching.

 The reason: notifications designed to interrupt get addressed immediately, even when that’s not what the moment calls for.
 That’s a panic response masquerading as productivity.
 The fix is simple — don’t let the tool set the terms of your attention.
 You check when you’re ready, not when the computer demands it.